matgille/boudams_like_tokenizer/README.md

 ## Training a model

-The program expects correctly segmented lines (with line breaks) of text as the training data.
+The program expects correctly segmented lines of text (with line breaks) as the training data.

 Set path to test and train sets in `tokeniser.py` file.

 `python tokeniser.py train`

-## Outputs
+## Tagging text

-The tagger supports txt and xml inputs/outputs.
+The tagger supports txt and xml-tei inputs/outputs.
 It allows to produce an XML file with entities to easier indicate the segmentation information.